 6. Clearly describe and communicate research findings.

-• Assessment of published research
+• Principles of research design

 |Skills Type||Skills details|

-|Application of Number||Students will be taught statistical techniques and expected to complete both formative and summative assessments.|
+|Application of Number||Students will be taught statistical techniques and expected to complete both formative and summative assessments|

 |Communication||Students will be expected to be able to express themselves appropriately in their assignments.|

 |Improving own Learning and Performance||Detailed feedback will be given for assignment work.
 The student will be encouraged by the module tutor to work closely with their supervisor to develop a clear and robust research proposal.|